Strauss–Howe generational theory: Humanist Generation

 The humanist generation was born between 1461 and 1482 and is of the artist/adaptive archetype.

 This generation grew up at the height of the Middle Ages, just prior to the Reformation and Renaissance.
 The educated middle classes are influenced by Renaissance Humanist teaching and presented with a clear career path through the church or State bureaucracy.
-Humanist influences took hold across Europe, and in many ways prepared the intellectual landscape for the coming reformation.
+Humanist influences took hold across Europe, and in a number of ways prepared the intellectual landscape for the coming reformation.
 Their youth coincided with the development of the European Printing press allowing greater dissemination of knowledge.

 According to Strauss and Howe, they became Greek language tutors, international scholars, poets, prelates, and literate merchants and yeomen.
 They described their education produced by the humanist generation as being focused on the qualitative and the subjective, rather than the quantitative and the objective.

 Some of the notable people who influenced this generation include Thomas More, Erasmus, Thomas Linacre, John Colet, Cardinal Wolsey, Michelangelo, Copernicus, Francisco Pizarro and Cesare Borgia.
 King Edward V was also born into this generation, but as he died at only 15 years old, it is difficult to properly place him in this archetype.
-However, according to the historian Dominic Mancini Edward was very fascinated with science and philosophy, and was very well learned beyond his years.
+However, according to the historian Dominic Mancini Edward was fascinated with science and philosophy, and was well learned beyond his years.